mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

    echo -a $left(Hello There!, 5) $right(Hi World!, 6)

-This gets the five left-most characters (“Hello”) and the five right-most characters (“World!”).
+This gets the five left-most characters ("Hello") and the five right-most characters ("World!").
 The final output is:

 .. code:: text